Mathavakannan Kalimuthu: Release

 Eight days after his successful appeal against his life sentence, and after spending nearly 16 years of his life behind bars, 33-year-old Mathavakannan Kalimuthu was released from jail on 28 January 2012.

-Since then, there were no details of his subsequent life outside prison.

 Significance

-Significantly, in Singapore's legal history, Mathavakannan Kalimuthu was the sixth and till today, remains as the last case of a death row inmate successfully receiving clemency from the President of Singapore, not including the successful clemency pleas of detainees of TPP (who committed capital crimes under the age of 18).
-Since April 1998, there were no new cases where the President of Singapore had ever approved clemency for death row inmates pending execution in Singapore, and all of these subsequent petitions were met with failure.
+Significantly, in Singapore's legal history, Mathavakannan Kalimuthu was the sixth condemned offender to be granted clemency and for the next 27 years, he remained as the last case of a death row inmate successfully receiving clemency from the President of Singapore, not including the successful clemency pleas of detainees of TPP (who committed capital crimes under the age of 18).
+Between 1998 and 2025, there were no new cases where the President of Singapore had ever approved clemency for death row inmates pending execution in Singapore, and all of these subsequent petitions were met with failure.
 These cases include notorious murderers like Anthony Ler (2002), Took Leng How (2006), Leong Siew Chor (2007), Tan Chor Jin (2009), Kho Jabing (twice in 2011 and 2015 respectively), Micheal Anak Garing (2019), and Iskandar bin Rahmat (2019); and notable drug traffickers like Yong Vui Kong (2009), Van Tuong Nguyen (2005) and Iwuchukwu Amara Tochi (2007).
+Presidents S. R. Nathan, Tony Tan and Halimah Yacob never granted clemency.

+27 years after Mathavakannan was spared the gallows, 33-year-old convicted drug trafficker Tristan Tan Yi Rui, who was originally sentenced to death for trafficking not less than 337.6 grams of methamphetamine, successfully had his death sentence commuted to life imprisonment after President Tharman Shanmugaratnam approved his clemency plea.

 In some cases involving the imminent execution of some foreigners in Singapore, Mathavakannan's case would be mentioned in midst of the local and international pleas to the Singapore government for clemency to these inmates, with some using his case to urge the government to intervene and show mercy to these people, or mentioning it in some news reports covering the executions of these people.
 Such people include convicted killers Kho Jabing and Took Leng How; and drug traffickers Prabu Pathmanathan and Prabagaran Srivijayan.

-Due to the lack of new cases of successful clemency outcomes, succeeding presidents of Singapore like President S R Nathan (1999–2011) and Tony Tan (2011–2017) became the two presidents who did not grant a single application for clemency from a death row inmate by the time both ended their respective terms as president.
-In a newspaper article published on 27 August 2017 (5 days after Nathan died at age 92), which once again brought up Mathavakannan's case, Nathan had once reportedly told a reporter in an interview about Singapore's clemency process that he had to act on the advice of the Cabinet to decide if a person deserves the pardon.
+In a newspaper article published on 27 August 2016 (5 days after former President S. R. Nathan died at age 92), which once again brought up Mathavakannan's case, Nathan had once reportedly told a reporter in an interview about Singapore's clemency process that he had to act on the advice of the Cabinet to decide if a person deserves the pardon.
 He said it was hard when it involves the death sentence and it had to be decided to ensure that justice is served and he cannot go by human emotions to make these decisions and was in no position to contradict the submission when he have not heard the case.
 Nathan ended the interview by saying, "I have to ask the man up there to forgive me for what is done for the good of society."